getgrav/grav-learn/pages/06.forms/01.blueprints/11.example-plugin-configuration/docs.md

     category: docs
 ---

-We saw in [link to example-plugin-blueprint] how to define a Blueprint for a plugin/theme.
+We saw in [the previous example](example-plugin-blueprint.md) how to define a blueprint for a plugin and/or theme.

-Now let's see how to offer configuration options for a plugin or theme, that will be shown by hte Admin Plugin.
+Now, let's see how to offer configuration options for a plugin or theme, that will be shown by the Admin Plugin.

-If you want your plugin, or theme, to have options directly configurable from the admin interface, you need to fill the blueprints.yaml file with forms.
+If you want your plugin (or theme) to have options directly configurable from the admin interface, you need to fill the blueprints.yaml file with forms.

-For example, here's the Archives plugin archives.yaml file:
+For example, here is the **Archives** plugin's **archives.yaml** file:

 ```yaml
 enabled: true